sunshine027/learn-django/chapter05/README.rst

 the polls.urls module.
 You can see exactly where the URL name of ‘detail’ is defined below

 ::

     url(r'^(?P<question_id>\d+)/$', views.detail, name='detail')

-here we define a name "detail", we use this for reverse, and even later you change the url to other urls like "r'^specifics/(?P<question_id>\d+)/$", since the name doesn't change, you don't need to update the url in template.
+With name "detail" for reverse, and even later you change the url to other urls like "r'^specifics/(?P<question_id>\d+)/$", since the name doesn't change, you don't need to update the url in template.

 Summary
 -------